lanrat/certgraph/README.md

 * **crtsh** this driver searches Certificate Transparency logs via [crt.sh](https://crt.sh/).
 No packets are sent to any of the domains when using this driver

-* **google** this is another Certificate Transparency driver that behaves like *crtsh* but uses the [Google Certificate Transparency Lookup Tool](https://transparencyreport.google.com/https/certificates)

 ## Example